MrR0807/citizen/README.md

     Optional<EmployeeEntity> findById(Long id);
 ```

+We need to define JPQL query, because Spring cannot join tables optimally, unless you define ``fetch = FetchType.EAGER``.
+With ManyToMany relationship,
+this can lead to N+1.

 Example of dynamic queries can be found in ``EmployeeRepo`` and ``EmployeeRepoCriteria``.
 A more elaborate comparison is in ``getAllEmployees`` where filter is given as an input parameter.
 In this particular case Spring Data's ``Specification`` API is not useful when data is being fetched with ``JOINS``.
 However, I have created ``EmployeeRepoSpringData``, using ``Example`` API.
 Unfortunately it does not work if you want to fetch associations in your
 query instead of allowing N+1 problem via ``FetchType.EAGER``.

 ### Entities